wso2/docs-ob-toolkit-berlin/en/docs/try-out/account-information-service-flow.md

 The AISP application redirects the PSU to authenticate and approve/deny the provided consent.
 This can be achieved in 2 ways:

   1. Implicit flow
   2. Explicit flow

 The TPP decides the approach using `TPP-Explicit-Authorisation-Preferred`, which is an optional boolean header.
 This header is sent during the consent initiation request.
-If the header is not present, Implicit approach is followed.
+If `TPP-Explicit-Authorisation-Preferred` is set to `false` or the header is not present, Implicit approach is followed.

 #### Implicit authorisation flow